paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 (4) seek the cooperation of the judicial branches of Federal and State Government in coordinating civil and criminal justice research and development; and

-(5) exercise the powers and functions set out in subchapter VIII of this chapter.
+(5) exercise the powers and functions set out in subchapter VIII.

 ### Statutory Notes